 If, like many investors, you've hesitated to jump in because of concerns about directly owning foreign stocks, we totally understand.
 But there are ways to avoid those challenges, yet still profit handsomely from the opportunities.

 For starters, you could buy a mutual fund that specializes in international investing.
 Actively managed mutual funds do have some drawbacks, but some offer consistently strong performance at a fair price.
 One option is Dodge & Cox International Stock.
 This big-but-nimble no-load fund focuses on large-cap value opportunities, including heavyweights such as Novartis

 Exchange-traded funds -- essentially, index funds whose shares are traded on a stock exchange -- offer a very simple way to add international exposure to your portfolio, with less hassle than a traditional mutual fund.
 There are hundreds of ETFs, with more being launched every week, but Barclays

-For a retirement investor looking to diversify with a minimum of fuss, ETFs that track broad-based global indices, such as the iShares MSCI EAFE Index Fund (EFA) or the iShares MSCI Emerging Markets Index Fund (EEM), are good choices.
+For a retirement investor looking to diversify with a minimum of fuss, ETFs that track broad-based global indexes, such as the iShares MSCI EAFE Index Fund (EFA) or the iShares MSCI Emerging Markets Index Fund (EEM), are good choices.
 The first focuses on investments in developed countries, such as BP

 Instant portfolio ... just add trades!

 If you have a stock portfolio, and you're planning to hold it for more than a few years, you've got to have some international exposure.
-Half of the world's public companies reside outside the U.S., and they now include some of the world's greatest growth stories.
-The best mutual funds and ETFs make acquiring this exposure painless, and their recent returns have been stellar.
+Half of the world's public companies reside outside the U.S., and they still include some of the world's best chances for growth.
+The best mutual funds and ETFs make acquiring this exposure painless.

-I've held a small group of international funds and ETFs for a few years now, and I've been very pleased with the returns.
-If you don't have any global exposure right now, buying the funds I listed above is a great no-fuss way to get rolling immediately.
+If you don't have any global exposure right now, buying the funds listed above is a great no-fuss way to get rolling immediately.

 One more thing